2024 GOP candidates desperate to make debate stage are finding creative ways to boost donor numbers

 Dan Weiner, an attorney who directs the Brennan Center for Justice’s Elections and Government Program, said “unorthodox fundraising” tactics are becoming more common, noting that candidates are trying new things with the knowledge that the Federal Election Commission could take action if legal or ethical concerns were raised.

-“More often than not, these do at least sometimes raise questions about whether they’re skirting at the edge of the law,” Weiner said.
+“More often than not, these do at least sometimes raise questions about whether they’re skirting at the edge of the law,” Weiner said, speaking of Ramaswamy and Burgum’s proposals.
 “In both instances, do I necessarily think that the FEC is going to do anything about it?
 Maybe, but I’d be a little bit skeptical.”

 On Monday, Ramaswamy — who launched his campaign with a $10 million infusion of his own cash and said he surpassed the unique donor threshold in June — introduced the “Vivek Kitchen Cabinet,” a plan that he said would “democratize” the fundraising process by letting fundraisers keep 10% of what they bring in for him.